-Mr Alex Penha - Non-Executive Director (appointed 19 July 2021)
+Mr Alex Penha - Non-Executive Director

-Mr. Penha has over 16 years of experience in capital markets focused on junior mining companies.
+Mr. Penha has circa 20 years of experience in capital markets focused on junior mining companies.
 He has played key roles with both private and publicly traded companies, executing equity raises, implementing listing transactions, and developing corporate and M&A strategies.
+Mr Penha is currently an officer of TSX-V listed Bravo Mining Corp. and serves in the role of EVP Corporate Development.
 Past roles include CFO with GK Resources Ltd., Founder and VP Corporate Development with Rio Verde Minerals Development Corp., Mr Penha holds no other current listed directorships and has not held any other listed directorships in the past three years.